 Maintaining a good workout routine can be beneficial to your health and overall results.
 What you do before, after, and during your workout can completely change how you feel.
-Check out how to bring more to your workout below.
+Check out how to power up to your workout below.

 Get a good night’s rest!
 Poor sleep can impact your workout and can even impact the number of calories you burn.
 It can also impact your recovery post-workout, so make sure to get your 8 hours a day.

 You may want to fuel your body a bit prior to your workout.
 Carbs are a primary energy source for your body, so considering eating some healthy carbs at least one hour before your start working out.

 You may also need an energy boost to help you power through your workout.
 Our favorite pre-workout is Slim AM, which is packed with vitamins, amino acids, and antioxidants that assist and improve performance during your workouts.

 Make sure to stay hydrated throughout your workout.
 Losing just 2% of your body weight in fluids can make your workout harder and make your recovery more difficult as well.
 So, make sure to continue replacing the fluids you are losing during your workout.

 Pick a routine that suits your skill level and one that you enjoy.
 You have so many choices for cardio, including swimming, biking, running, rowing, the elliptical and more.
 Incorporating compound exercises involving multiple muscle groups can burn more calories and help your workouts be more efficient.